Carter won't defend shot title after benign tumor removed - WHIZ News

 But the American record holder is thankful that a surgically removed tumor on her right ankle came back benign.

-The 35-year-old is relegated to cheering on her friends and fellow competitors at the U.S. Olympic track and field trials as she heals from surgery in Dallas on June 3.
+The 35-year-old is relegated to cheering on her friends and fellow competitors at the U.S. Olympic track and field trials as she heals from surgery on June 3 in Dallas.

 “It’s a little rough to watch the Olympic trials knowing that I will not be participating,” Carter told The Associated Press in a phone interview.
 “I was really excited to compete this year.